Trump Era Visa Bans Rescinded by President Biden

 The ongoing class action litigation in Gomez v.
 Trump related to how the Immigrant Visa Ban impacted FY-2020 DV Lottery cases.

-Thus, any current DV-2020 immigrant visa holder (that is not subject to additional restrictions through the 14-Day Health Proclamation requiring an National Interest Exemption) should carefully review the specific guidance from Department of State as stated below:
+Thus, any current DV-2020 immigrant visa holder (that is not subject to additional restrictions through the 14-Day Health Proclamation requiring a National Interest Exemption) should carefully review the specific guidance from the Department of State as stated below:

 Diversity Visa 2020 Applicants: Those holding diversity visas issued in 2020 that are still valid may seek entry to the United States immediately, despite the visa annotation, “Entry Subject to PP 10014.”
 Individuals whose DV-2020 visas have expired may not be issued replacement visas; however, individuals who received diversity visas in 2020 as a result of orders in the court case Gomez v.
 Trump may travel to the United States on an expired visa as the court ordered the government to treat these visas as though they were issued on the date P.P.
 10014 was rescinded.
 The court did not specify for how long the visas would be considered valid.
 Additionally, it may be possible that the court order could be changed or modified in some important respect.
 Therefore, applicants wishing to benefit from the order are encouraged to travel as soon as practicable as the order could change.